 Ok, Rome technically is really too big to do just a day trip to and deserves a few nights in itself.

-Thanks to the high speed train network you can reach Rome in around 1 and a half hours and the trains run every 30 minutes or so.
-Leave early morning and come back late in the evening and you can see the main sites Rome is famous for.
+Thanks to the high-speed train network, you can reach Rome in around 1 and a half hours, and the trains run every 30 minutes or so.
+Leave early in the morning and come back late in the evening, and you can see the main sites Rome is famous for.

-To save time when there think about doing an organised day tour of the main sites in Rome which includes the Vatican Museums, Colosseum, and the old city centre.
+To save time, think about doing an organised day tour of the main sites in Rome, which includes the Vatican Museums, Colosseum, and the old city centre.

 Venice

-Just like Rome, Venice deserves a few days just to itself but again thanks to the fast train network you can reach there in around 2 and a half hours.
+Just like Rome, Venice deserves a few days just to itself, but again, thanks to the fast train network, you can get there in around 2 and a half hours.

-Leave early morning and come back late in the evening like the rome day trip.
+Leave early in the morning and come back late in the evening, like the Rome day trip.

-You can finally get take that gondola ride in Venice people dream of and see the canals the city is known for.
+You can finally take that gondola ride in Venice that people dream of and see the canals the city is known for.

 Save it for later: